 - The eye will be red and slightly swollen for a couple of days.
 It should open fully within 2 days after surgery.

 - The eye may be "scratchy" and sore when it moves.
 Acetaminophen (Tylenol) or a cool, damp washcloth placed gently over the eye can provide comfort.

 - You or your child may have some blood-tinged discharge from the eye.
-The doctor will prescribe eye ointment or eye drops to use after the surgery to help the eye heal and to prevent infection.
+The health care provider will prescribe eye ointment or eye drops to use after the surgery to help the eye heal and prevent infection.

 - Your eyes or your child's eye may be sensitive to light.
 Try dimming the lights, closing curtains or shades, or wearing sunglasses.